 2. Record what you believe is the overall theme of Matthew, it's key verse and as many key words as you see.

-In order to continue with the lessons, you will need to fill out the registration form below.
+In order to continue with the lessons, you will need to fill out the registration form below if you haven't already.
 You will then get an email with the password for the lessons.
-If you do not get an email within 1/2 an hour, please check your spam/junk folder and make sure you do not make an error in your email address.
+If you do not get an email within an hour, please check your spam/junk folder and make sure you do not make an error in your email address.
 This does not cost you anything, but it helps me to know how many people are taking this course.
-You will NOT be added to an email list.
-If you would like to receive up-dates from us, you will need to sign up for the newsletter at the top of any page.
+You will also receive our monthly newsletter, Water Of The Word, from which you can unsubscribe at any time.